blue-tomato/ElasticsearchFeeder/readme.md

 ### Schema

 Setup a schema or multiple schemas to define which content(s) will be shipped to your ElasticSearch instance.
-Consider to place your schema files with a `.schema.php` file ending in the directory path you declared when configuring your module in the ProcessWire backend.
+Consider to place your schema files with a `.schema.php` file ending in the directory path  declared when configuring your module in the ProcessWire backend.

 Basically said: for each ElasticSearch document type, there must be a PHP function returning the contents to be indexed in your ElasticSearch instance.
 The naming convention of this function has to be the `camelCased` document type name you declare in the ProcessWire backend module configuration.
 So i.e.: a document type named **news-details-page** in the ProcessWire backend requires schema function named **newsDetailsPage**.